jgermita/jekyll-now/_posts/2018-8-10-New-Robot-CAD.md

 ## Flipper
 ![](https://i.imgur.com/4RBZmGem.png)

-Features a choo-choo linkage spring loaded flipper like Tantrum and a lot of other robots by Aren.
+Features a choo-choo linkage spring loaded flipper like Tantrum and a couple of other robots by Aren.
 Linkage is driven by a 26rpm motor from Servo City.
 This is certainly the module that will see more IRL tinkering because of the linkage lengths.
-One detail I'm particularly proud of is figuring out how to use an actobotics hub as the choo choo hun rather than manufacturing it myself.
+One detail I'm particularly proud of is figuring out how to use an actobotics hub as the choo choo hub rather than manufacturing it myself.

 ## Wedge
 ![](https://i.imgur.com/Vb1FSB3m.png)